qxvz/Exodus-Nuker-V2.0.1/README.md

 pip install colorama
 ```

-After doing that, download the repo as ZIP from the green Code button, and extract it.
+`3` After doing that, download the repo as ZIP from the green Code button, and extract it.
-Run the main.py file when that is all done, and you are finished.